doctrine/mongodb-odm/docs/en/reference/introduction.rst

     $dm->persist($newProject);
     $dm->flush();

-The above could would produce an update to Manager's collection that looks something like this:
+The above code would produce an update to Manager's collection that looks something like this:

 ::